2017-18AHERA Notification (Asbestos)

 Once every three years, certified inspectors must re-inspect remaining materials.
 In addition, the rule requires a periodic walk-through (called “surveillance”) in each area containing asbestos every six months.

 Environmental Management Consulting, Inc. has been contracted to accomplish the surveillance and inspections.
-Where asbestos containing materials are noted, appropriate maintainance, monitoring, repair or removal are conducted to ensure no health hazard develops.
+Where asbestos containing materials are noted, appropriate maintenance, monitoring, repair or removal are conducted to ensure no health hazard develops.
 Further implementation of the Operations and Maintenance Program will continue under the supervision of Bill Eberhardt, Facilities Services Manager.

 During the past year the Middleton - Cross Plains Area School District conducted the following with respect to its asbestos containing building materials: